13 Things That Happen to Your Body After You Lose Five Pounds

 You'll Sleep Better

-Who couldn't use some more quality zzzs?
-(Raises hand!)
-One study from the University of Pennsylvania found that a small amount of weight loss improves sleep, adding roughly 22 minutes of shut-eye.
-That means more energy and a better mood, too!
+Who couldn't use some more quality sleep?
+One study from the University of Pennsylvania found that even a small amount of weight loss can improve sleep.
+That means you'll have more energy and a better mood, too!

 You May Lose Water Weight First

 But it depends on how you change your diet.
 "If you cut carbs significantly, then some of the weight that you will lose will be water weight as your body stores carbohydrates in your muscles along with water.
-When those carbohydrates are used up and not replaced (since you're eating a lower carb diet), you will lose the water that was also stored there," says Roussell.
-However, if you adjust your diet moderately and don't severely restrict calories or carbs, you're more likely to lose body fat, according to Roussell.
+When those carbohydrates are used up and not replaced (since you're eating a lower-carb diet), you will lose the water that was also stored there," says Roussell.
+However, if you adjust your diet moderately and don't severely restrict calories or carbs, you're more likely to lose body fat, he adds.

 Your Blood Pressure May Drop